jstewmc/transient/README.md

 Programs used to be procedures.
 It was (pretty) obvious what the program did, but you repeated yourself all the time.
 Now, programs are loosely-coupled objects.
 You never repeat yourself, but you have no idea what the program does.

 It's almost as if we went too far in the object-oriented direction.
-We need a way to encapsulate properties and methods into objects, but we also need a way to collect the steps to accomplish an objective.
+We need a way to encapsulate properties and methods into objects, of course.
+But, we also need a way to collect steps to accomplish an objective.
 It's this balance between object-oriented design and procedural design that interested me about the DCI pattern.

-Unfortunately, PHP does not lend itself to the DCI pattern (which requires the fluid movement of properties and methods between objects) very well.
-PHP does not allow the addition of methods or properties at run-time.
-That's why I build the Transient library.
+Unfortunately, PHP does not lend itself to the DCI pattern very well.
+DCI requires the fluid movement of properties and methods between objects, but PHP does not allow the addition of methods or properties to an object after compile-time.
+That's why I built the Transient library.
 With Transient, you can attach objects to each other, and they'll behave as if they were the same object.
+Woot!

+## Todo

+Here are a few improvements I'm thinking about:

+* Do you have to attach an Entity?
+Why not just allow the programmer to attach an entity or a vanilla object?
+* We should allow a _source_ entity to define requirements, like an interface it expects the _destination_ entity to implement at a minimum.

 ## Author